 Specify detects the update and updates your Specify repositories collected design data from your freshly updated Figma library

 Specify distributes your updated design data and generates a Pull Request in your GitHub repositories set as Destinations to your Specify repositories.
-You can also use our CLI to pull design data in your projects.
+You can also use the Specify CLI to pull design tokens and assets in your projects.